EddieKarlsen/EddieKarlsen/README.md

-Hello im Eddie Karlsen im currently studying programming and learning the languages: C, C++ and Java. the programm is specalising in embeded develompment whith some focus on Java development. im intrested in thermodynamics and history if you want to reach  out to me you can doit though my email Eddie.Karlsen@protonmail.com
+## 👋 Hello, I'm Eddie Karlsen

+I'm currently studying programming with a focus on embedded systems development.
+I'm learning the languages C, C++, and Java, with additional emphasis on Java development.

+I'm also passionate about thermodynamics and history.

+📫 Feel free to reach out to me at: Eddie.Karlsen@protonmail.com